 - What do I do about sagging skin?

-You can register to attend one of our informational meetings.
+You can register to attend one of our information meetings.
 You will get a chance to meet the surgical team, learn about the different types of surgery, including the benefits and risks of all surgeries.
-You need to pre-register to attend by calling (603) 695-2628.
+You need to pre-register to attend.

 Once you have made the decision to go forward with bariatric surgery, choosing which procedure is best for you can be challenging.
-Ultimately we like you to decide which procedure is best.
+Ultimately we like you to make this personal decision.
 You are the expert on you and know what will work best for your lifestyle.

 - For patients with heartburn, gastric bypass is the only procedure that will cure or significantly improve severe heartburn.
 Sleeve gastrectomy may make it worse.

 Many insurance companies cover surgery; however, there are specific coverage criteria that you will want to be aware of as you begin your preparation.
 Call your insurance company to verify your benefits and obtain a copy of criteria you need to meet for your insurance to cover the surgery.

 You will need to crush large pills or take medications in a liquid form for two weeks.
 Smaller pills do not need to be crushed.
 After two weeks, you can swallow your pills as usual.